A look ahead to Huddersfield Town’s next Sky Bet Championship opponent.

 TOWN TEAM NEWS

-As usual, Town Manager Neil Warnock provided a full insight into his squad availability in his latest press conference on Thursday 31 August 2023.
+Neil Warnock provided a full insight into his squad availability in his final press conference as Town Manager on Monday 18 September 2023.

-Town fans will be able to listen to Saturday’s game through our live audio commentary by purchasing either a Season, Monthly or Audio Match Pass to tune in.
-You can purchase a Season Pass for £45, a Monthly Pass for £4.49 or an Audio Match Pass for £2.50.
+Town fans will also be able to listen to Wednesday’s game through our live audio commentary by purchasing either a Monthly or an Audio Match Pass to tune in live.
+You can purchase a Monthly Pass for £4.49 or an audio Match Pass for £2.50.

 CLICK HERE to sign up to iFollow HTAFC!